-- 1. A minimum cumulative grade point average (GPA) of 2.75 for courses taken at William Penn University. - 2.
-A minimum grade of C in each course required for the nursing major. - 3.
-No courses required for the major (nursing courses and correlative courses) have been repeated more than one time. - 4.
-No more than two courses required for the major (nursing courses or correlative courses) have been repeated. - 5.
+- 11. Maintain a minimum cumulative grade point average (GPA) of 2.75 for courses taken at William Penn University. - 12.
+Earn a minimum grade of "C" in each course required for the nursing major. - 13.
+No courses required for the major (nursing courses and correlative courses) may be repeated more than one time. - 14.
+No more than two courses required for the major (nursing courses or correlative courses) have been repeated. - 15.
 A level of health is maintained that does not interfere with the student's ability to function adequately and safely in the nursing major.
 The student is expected to seek appropriate professional assistance as needed.
-The faculty may recommend the need for assistance, a leave of absence, and/or withdrawal from the program. - 6.
-Satisfactory performance in all classrooms, clinical, and laboratory (including simulation) experiences. - 7.
-Safe performance in clinical practice. - 8.
-Appropriate professional behavior. - 9.
-Preparation of required assignments prior to class, clinical, or lab. - 10.
-Follow-through with assignments/care at appropriate level. - 11.
-Evidence of emotional maturity when caring for patients.
+The faculty may recommend the need for assistance, a leave of absence, and/or withdrawal from the program. - 16.
+Satisfactory performance in all classroom, clinical, laboratory, and simulation experiences. - 17.
+Demonstrates safe performance in clinical practice. - 18.
+Exhibits appropriate professional behavior. - 19.
+Prepares required assignments prior to class, clinical, lab, or simulation. - 20.
+Follows-through with assignments/care at appropriate level. - 21.
+Shows evidence of emotional maturity when caring for patients.